 - (1) The final grade of the master's examination is the arithmetic mean of the numerical grades of the compulsory modules, the grades of the two specialization subjects, as well as the grade of the master's thesis, with the weights specified in the annex to these Examination Regulations.
 Within a specialization subject, the module grades are averaged according to the number of ECTS credits per module.
-If students choose modules that in combination exceed the prescribed number of ECTS credits in the specialization subjects, the weighting factors specified in the annex are not changed. § 16 (3) and (4) apply to the calculation accordingly. - (2) For outstanding achievements (overall grade 1.2 or better), the title "Very good with distinction" is awarded. - (3) If the examinee has passed the master's examination, he/she will receive a final grade report.
+If students choose elective modules that in combination with the master's thesis exceed 120 ECTS credits, more than a total number of 126 ECTS are not allowed.
+In this case, because of the higher ECTS-Credits-number, the calculation of the final grade follows the weighing factors stated in the Annex "Overview of the module examinations". § 16 (3) and (4) apply to the calculation accordingly. - (2) For outstanding achievements (overall grade 1.2 or better), the title "Very good with distinction" is awarded. - (3) If the examinee has passed the master's examination, he/she will receive a final grade report.
 In addition to the final grade, the grade report also includes the grades of the individual modules and the grade of the master's thesis as well as the title of the master's thesis.
 The final grade is given as a decimal number with one decimal place.
 The final grade report is signed by the Head of the Examination Board.
 It bears the date of the day on which the last examination was performed.
 An English translation of the certificate will be issued. - (4) The university issues a Diploma Supplement (DS) in accordance with the "Diploma Supplement Model" of the European Union/Council of Europe/UNESCO, which illustrates the profile of the program.